garfix/nli-go/README.md

 Processing a request consists of these phases:

 * Tokenization: from raw text to a string of tokens
-* Parsing: from tokens to generic relations
+* Parsing: from tokens to parse tree with attached generic relations
+* Relationizer: combine the relations to a single set with unified variables
 * Transformation: from generic relations to domain specific relations
+* Quantifier Scoping
 * Answering:
     * Conditions: match the domain specific relations to the conditions of a solution
     * Evaluation: find answer bindings by evaluating the domain specific relations